 The provision of rapid response services is under continual review and enhancement by the State and Federal agencies governing WIOA.
 The State ultimately owns the responsibility of rapid response services under the law.
-It is the responsibility of the RRU to participate in regional and State Rapid Response efforts to ensure that the work2 future remains in compliance with the State's direction, and is providing "state-of-the-art" rapid response services.
+It is the responsibility of the RRU to participate in regional and State Rapid Response efforts to ensure that work2future remains in compliance with the State's direction, and is providing "State-of-the-Art" rapid response services.

-Towards this end, the RRU will work with its internal and external resource partners to ensure that the work2future provides the most effective and efficient services to its employers and their impacted employees.
+Towards this end, the RRU will work with its internal and external resource partners to ensure that work2future provides the most effective and efficient services to its employers and their impacted employees.